Occupational and Personal Safety

 - All requests for off-campus based emergency responders must be routed through University Police who will escort vehicles to the scene.

 - Copies of all injury reports must be forwarded to the EHS&RM office.
-A Supervisor Accident Investigation report form may be obtained from:
+A Supervisor Accident Investigation report form may be obtained from Human Resources.

 Fire prevention, detection, notification and suppression systems exist for the protection of persons and property.
 Campus buildings are equipped with fire alarm panels that continuously communicate with